drewolson/purescript-biscotti-session/README.md

 let store = Session.cookieStore "_my_app" "724b092810ec86d7e35c9d067702b31ef90bc43a7b598626749914d6a3e033ed"
 ```

+**Note**: This is an example secret.
+Please don't
+commit your production secret to your git repo or post it on the internet.
+Also,
+please don't use this secret as it is already posted on the internet.
+It's
+literally right above this paragraph and you're reading this on Github.

 ### Memory Store

 The `Memory` session store uses an in-memory map to store sessions.
 This is